keijiro/Funnel/README.md

 ![Inspector][Inspector]

-**Screen Width/Height, Anti Aliasing** - Screen resolution of the shared frames.
+**Screen Width/Height, Anti Aliasing** - Screen resolution of shared frames.

-**Alpha Channel** - Determines if the alpha channel of the frames are to be shared.
-When set to off, the server clears the alpha channel before sharing.
+**Alpha Channel** - Determines if alpha channel is to be shared.
+When set to off, the server clears the alpha channel before publishing.

-In most cases, the alpha channel of the rendered frames has no useful information, and it can cause glitches on the Syphon client side.
-Therefore, it's recommended to be kept off unless using a special setup.

 **Render Mode** - Determines how the frames are shared.
  - Send Only - Sends the frames and doesn't keep them.
-In this mode, rendered frames are available only on the Syphon client side and are not available for using on the Unity side.
-This mode is slightly faster than the other modes.
+Rendered frames are only available on the client side.
-- Render To Target - Sends the frames and keeps them in a RenderTexture.
+ - Render To Target - Sends the frames and copies them to a render texture.
-- Preview On Game View - Sends the frames and display them on the Game View.
+ - Preview On Game View - Sends the frames and display them on the Game view.

 License
 -------

-Copyright (C) 2014, 2015 Keijiro Takahashi
+Copyright (C) 2014-2016 Keijiro Takahashi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in